 Who is Al Rasof?
-He is a kind, intelligent Jewish man.
-He made decisions quickly without mincing words.
+He is a kind, intelligent Jewish man who made decisions quickly without mincing words.
 He walked fast and wore soft bottom shoes.
-He typed with great speed and accuracy on an old-fashioned manual typewriter using only two fingers.
+He typed fast and accurately on an old-fashioned manual typewriter using only two fingers.
 Sometimes a smile would breakthrough on the face of this serious-minded man.
 He said what he thought and meant what he said.
-Integrity and work ethnics were highly valued.
+Integrity and work ethics were highly valued.

-I recall coming to work one morning and I told Dr. Rasof about an emergency family situation.
+I recall coming to work one morning, and I told Dr. Rasof about an emergency family situation.
 My parents received an early morning call from the police department in Ontario, Canada.
-They informed my mother of a terrible accident involving my paternal aunt and a couple who were returning to Detroit from a fishing trip; unfortunately, they were in a tragic car accident under foggy conditions on Highway 401.
+They informed my mother of a terrible accident involving my paternal aunt and a couple returning to Detroit from a fishing trip.
+Unfortunately, they were in a tragic car accident under foggy conditions on Highway 401.
 Dr. Rasof always came to the office much earlier than anyone else did.
 He informed me of what he heard on the radio.
-He placed his hand on my shoulder as I was sitting at my desk and he said, "I heard about that accident.
+He placed his hand on my shoulder as I was sitting at my desk, and he said, "I heard about that accident.
 I'm sorry to have to tell you that all three adults were killed."
 I immediately called my mother to let her know about the fatal accident.
 I was grateful for his honesty and concern.
 I went home to be with my family.

-This was a major pivotal moment in my life!
+This was a significant pivotal moment in my life!
 I set a goal to earn a four-year degree before I turned 30 years old.
 I received a B.A. degree from Marygrove College when I was 29 years old.
-I left the Detroit Public Schools (DPS) to work at the General Motors Research Laboratories in Warren, MI, and later worked for IBM Corporation.
+I left the Detroit Public Schools (DPS) to work at the General Motors Research Laboratories in Warren, MI, and later worked for IBM Corporation in Southfield, MI.
 The opportunities were limitless!

 I talked to Dr. Rasof only twice since I left DPS.
-I briefly talked to him in 2009, when his wife Betty passed.
+I had a brief conversation in 2009 when his wife Betty passed.
 I remembered how much he loved Betty.
-They did not have children.

 Today I thought about Dr. Rasof, so I searched on the internet.
 I learned about his military service in WWII and France’s Knight of the Legion of Honor awarded to him in August 2018.
 The award was dedicated to “his fallen comrades.”
 This was no surprise!

 He never told me about his military service.
 His conversations were never about himself.
-The impact he had on others was great.
+The impact he had on others was enormous.
 Find his WWII story at the following link: jewishhospice.org/media/wwii-veteran-elvin-al-rosof-awarded-frances-highest-honor/

-Thank God for the heroes in our life.
+Thank God for the heroes in our lives.